Updated February 3, 2025

 Price and Availability

-Price-wise, Power Ionizer is the lowest of the installed systems, coming in around $275 from Amazon.
+Price-wise, the Power Ionizer is the lowest installed system, coming in at around $235 from Home Depot.

 Power Ionizer Reviews